top of page

 Disabled and Bleak Outlook

-No Further Deterioration
+No further Deterioration

-Doctor's asked if I could wiggle my toes up and down.
-I did to our surprise.
 My condition did not deteriorate any further after the first few days while in hospital.
-By week's end doctor's assessed my condition as somewhat stable.
+By week's end doctors assessed my condition as somewhat stable.
 With mutual agreement my public hospital bed was moved to other wards five times during my lengthy hospitalisation.
 Even down a floor to another ward.
-All wards at full capacity.
+All wards were at full capacity.
 I was stable and under supervision.
 I was later told the first course of IVIG probably stalled the progression of CIDP.
 I understood progression meant reliance on a ventilator and total immobility before likely incremental improvement.

 Specialist Consensus and First Symptom?

-I agreed to be wheeled in my wheelchair to the once every Friday specialist meeting.
-On an overhead projector my condition and possible diagnosis was discussed in front of twenty or so experts including the department head Professor of Neurology.
-Doctor's posed questions with pen and notebook in hand.
-I answered what I knew.
 Specialists later diagnosed CIDP and not GBS as my symptoms were at least eight weeks.
+The onset of GBS from perfectly healthy to bedridden is usually within days or is almost always under a fortnight.
+CIDP onset is always much longer being eight weeks or more at the earliest.
 A little more than two months before diagnosis I paid for a family paintball day in Melbourne.
 My legs gave way underneath me on short sprints.
 No pain.
 Just momentarily weak legs.
 I thought this odd and amusing at the time.
 I attributed this to overworking myself.
+Even then during the long drive from Melbourne to home l felt a small amount of leg weakness.
 In hindsight, the first symptom of CIDP that I can recall.
 Normally I don't jog.
 St Vincent's Hospital Melbourne had no other patients with GBS or CIDP.
 Both are very rare conditions.
-Apparently there is a one in one hundred thousand chance of a CIDP diagnosis.
+Apparently, there is a one in one hundred thousand chance of a diagnosis of CIDP.

 Long Term Hospitalisation Concerns

-The isolation of a big city hospital away from familiar faces is very confronting.
-Placed in the Neurology Ward with many seriously ill people.
-An adjacent patient had suffered a mild stroke and was up and about unassisted walking, talking and using all four limbs very well within a few days.
-A lucky man.
+On one of my five moves to different wards an adjacent patient had suffered a mild stroke and was up and about unassisted walking, talking and using all four limbs very well within a few days.
+A likeable person with a glass half full attitude.
+Acknowledging he was a lucky man.
 Not so for myself, diagnosed with a crippling condition.
 Prognosis unknown.

-Autonomic nervous system dysfunction can occur.
+Autonomic nervous system dysfunction can occur with CIDP.
 In my case, hints of autonomic system involvement appeared but thankfully no progression occurred.
 These serious symptoms range from incapacity to breathe, double vision and sight deterioration with optic nerve damage, bowel & bladder dysfunction, total loss of ambulatory function and cardiac irregularities.
 All due to nerve and muscle interactions within the body.
 Symptoms as mentioned may or may not occur.

 Fellow Patients

 There was another patient in the back of the ambulance for the entire drive.
 A sedated female stroke patient, by appearances not yet at retirement age, nearing end of life.
 We drove her to the same palliative care facility where my wife spent her last weeks.
 The palliative building was adjoined to the rehabilitation complex.
 It was a solemn two hour ride for me.
+The driver focused on driving and offering little conversation.
+Not that I felt like chatting.
+I never told the driver I had been to the palliative care facility once before.

-Walker and Red tape
+Walker and Red Tape

 Unknown Outlook on Recovery